Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends

 Kylemore Castle

 Located only an hour away from Galway, Henry poured his life’s energy into creating an estate that would showcase what could be achieved in the remote wilds of Connemara.
-Today Kylemore Abbey is owned and run by the Benedictine community.
+Today, Kylemore Abbey is owned and run by the Benedictine community.

 The Creation of The Castle

-The construction of this residence began in 1867 with a hundred men and four years to complete the work.
-Which cost a little over £29,000.
+The construction of this residence began in 1867 with a hundred men and four years to complete the work, which cost a little over £29,000.
 The castle occupies approximately 40.000 square feet and consists of over seventy rooms.

-Inside there is a large ballroom, a billiard room, a library, a study, a gun room, 33 bedrooms and much more.
+Inside is a large ballroom, a billiard room, a library, a study, a gun room, 33 bedrooms and much more.
 After Henry Mitchell and his family returned to England, the castle was sold to the Duke and the Duchess of Manchester in 1909.

 However, due to heavy gambling debts, they also had to sell the property.
-In 1920 the Benedictine Nuns bought the land with the Abbey, the castle and the Victorian gardens.
+In 1920, the Benedictine Nuns bought the land with the Abbey, the castle and the Victorian gardens.

 History of Kylemore Castle